Justonice2019/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

     1. Note the phrases used in the "Training phrases" section.
         - If the phrase has a colored block (e.g. `metric` or `pwd`), click the phrase (but NOT the colored block) and note the "PARAMETER NAME" of the item with the same-colored "ENTITY".
     1. Click on the new language code (beneath the agent name near the top of the navigation pane).
-    1. Add equivalent or similar training phrases as those you noted a couple steps ago.
+    1. AddPanel equivalent or similar training phrases as those you noted a couple steps ago.
         - If the phrase in the orginal language has a colored block with a word in it, that needs to be included.
 When adding the phrase to the new language, follow these steps to add the colored block:
             1. When typing that part of the training phrase, don't translate the word in the block; just keep it as-is.
             1. After typing the phrase (DON'T push the Enter key yet!) highlight/select the word.